-But sleep is more important than you may think.
-Maybe you can think of a time when you didn't get enough sleep.
+Sleep is more important than you may think.
+Can you think of a time when you didn't get enough sleep?
 That heavy, groggy feeling is awful and, when you feel that way, you're not at your best.
 So if you're not too tired, let's talk about sleep.

 The average kid has a busy day.
 There's school, taking care of your pets, running around with friends, going to sports practice or other activities, and doing your homework.
-Phew!
-It's tiring just writing it all down.
 By the end of the day, your body needs a break.
 Sleep allows your body to rest for the next day.

 Everything that's alive needs sleep to survive.
 Even your dog or cat curls up for naps.
 Animals sleep for the same reason you do — to give your body a tiny vacation.

-Not only is sleep necessary for your body, it's important for your brain, too.
-Though no one is exactly sure what work the brain does when you're asleep, some scientists think that the brain sorts through and stores information, replaces chemicals, and solves problems while you snooze.
+Your body and your brain need sleep.
+Though no one is exactly sure what work the brain does when you're sleeping, some scientists think that the brain sorts through and stores information, replaces chemicals, and solves problems while you snooze.

 Most kids between 5 and 12 get about 9.5 hours a night, but experts agree that most need 10 or 11 hours each night.
 Sleep is an individual thing and some kids need more than others.